-Before we get into the list, I think it's important to mention that what may have been useful for the Professor and I may not be so for you.
-Our decisions on which products to buy were based on how much money we wanted to spend, the fact that we live in a big city, the fact that our apartment is small and that we are not fans of clutter, and the fact that I'm a stay at home mom who breastfeeds and co-sleeps.
+Before we get into the list, I think it's important to mention that what may have been useful for the Professor and I may not be for you.
+Our decisions on which products to buy were based on how much money we wanted to spend, the fact that we live in a big, walkable city where we don't need a car, the fact that our apartment is small and that we are not fans of clutter, and the fact that I'm a stay at home mom who breastfeeds and co-sleeps.
 So my advice to you would be to think about what would work best for your life as you read this list.
 With that disclaimer in mind, here are my recommendations:

 For feeding your little one:

 - The Medela Harmony Manual Breast Pump has probably been the most essential item I received.
-Even though I'm mostly a stay at home mom, I sometimes teach classes for a few hours a week and I would need to leave the Professor a few bottles so he could feed the little one in my absence.
+Even though I'm mostly a stay at home mom, I sometimes teach classes for a few hours a week and I need to leave the Professor a few bottles so he can feed the little one in my absence.
 The pump is very efficient but if you're going back to full-time work and still want to breastfeed, I would say to DEFINITELY get an electric pump.
 They're expensive but the manual pump that I have would give you carpal tunnel syndrome and it takes too long to fill a bottle.
+Apparently some hospitals allow you to rent out an electric pump from them so this might be a good option.
+Be sure to ask at the hospital where you plan to deliver.

 - Comotomo Natural Bottles: Even though the breast pump comes with two bottles, we registered for the Comotomo bottles since they are slow flowing (meaning your baby won't chug the milk) and because the shape is meant to imitate a breast.
-We used the bottles that came with the pump to store milk in the fridge and then we poured the milk from those into the Comotomo bottles.
+We used the bottles that came with our breast pump to store milk in the fridge and then we poured the milk from those into the Comotomo bottles.
 Now that the little one is eating solids and purees, we use the old pump bottles to store his homemade baby food.
 They're the perfect size!
+Note: I have two pieces of advice for picking out a baby bottle.
+The first is, don't buy too many.
+One or two should be sufficient because you may find that your baby doesn't take a bottle or that he/she has issues with the bottle you bought.
+The second piece of advice is to think about how difficult it is to clean the bottle you select and also how many pieces it comes with.
+I have to admit that one reason I liked the Comotomo bottles is because it's wide enough that you don't need a bottle brush and it only has two pieces to clean.

-- Breast pads. nipple shields, nipple cream.
-I didn't register for any of these.
-I think if I'd have gone back to work outside the home, I would have been more self-conscious of leakage and I would have bought the breast pads.
+- I didn't register for breast pads, nipple shields, or nipple cream I think if I'd have gone back to full-time work outside the home, I would have been more self-conscious of leakage and I would have bought the breast pads.
 I never needed nipple shields and the hospital gave me nipple cream which I only needed for a few days anyway.

-- Now that the little one is eating solids, I use this Immersion Blender to mash up all his food, but any food processor or blender would work.
+- Now that the little one is eating solids, I use this Immersion Blender to mash up all his food but any food processor or blender would work.
 As for spoons and bowls, just make sure whatever you buy is BPA free.
-Also, chances are you'll receive a million bibs as gifts and you can't see why you need so many but trust me that you do.
+Also, chances are you'll receive a million bibs as gifts and you can't see why you need so many but trust me, you do.

 For putting the little one to sleep: